This post may contain affiliate links. Please read our disclosure policy.

 Pozole is one of my favorite dishes of all time.
 Pozole, literally meaning “hominy” is a traditional soup from Mexico.
 As a Texan, I’ve experienced many bowls of pozole.
 Some great, some not so great.
 There are many different types of pozole but I’ve grown up eating either Pozole Verde or Pozole Rojo (aka red or green pozole).

-Pozole is one of those dishes that I grew up eating, but never knew how to really make it nor never tried.
-I was recently raving about one of my favorite bowls of Pozole served in town at the local restaurant Jose to our Nanny, Martha.
-Martha said while Jose’s pozole is very good, her Mom’s recipe is better and she wanted to teach me how to really make pozole.
+Pozole is one of those dishes that I grew up eating but never knew how to really make it nor never tried.
+I was recently raving about one of my favorite bowls of Pozole served in town at the local restaurant Jose to my friend, Martha.
+Martha said while Jose’s pozole is very good, her mom’s recipe is better and she wanted to teach me how to really make pozole.
 Heck yes!
 Martha is an incredible cook, and I love learning from her in the kitchen.

 So, I sat down in the kitchen and watched her work away.
 A rare and quite enjoyable moment for me since I am usually the mad scientist in the kitchen myself.
 And a mad scientist she was, indeed.
 At one point, there was a giant pot on the stovetop boiling away, a small saucepan boiling away, a skillet sauteeing away, and she was chopping away at the counter.
 I thought, woah.
 This is quite a production to make pozole!

 The pozole that Martha made for me was the best I’ve ever had.
-The depth of flavor was unreal and I we ate it all week long.
+The depth of flavor was unreal and we ate it all week long.
 It made enough to feed a small army, haha, but hey!
 I am not complaining.
-I would be happy to eat that pozole for breakfast, lunch, and dinner everyday. yum.
+I would be happy to eat that pozole for breakfast, lunch, and dinner every day. yum.

 After Martha showed me the ropes in making Pozole, I knew I needed to attempt it for myself.
-I’ve taken Martha’s Pozole and I have done a few things so that I can share it with you.
+I’ve taken elements from Martha’s Pozole and I have done a few things so that I can share it with you.
 First off, I’ve made the recipe much smaller; however, it still makes a ton and can feed a lot of mouths.
-Like I said, Martha’s fed a small army! haha.
-There are also a lot of steps in making a good pozole, so I’ve made some minor changes to make it a tiny bit easier/less messy of a cooking experience for the home cook.
+As I said, Martha’s fed a small army! haha.
+There are also a lot of steps in making a good pozole, so I’ve merely made some changes to the recipe to ensure that the recipe is a bit more straightforward and everyone can follow the step-by-step instructions, no matter your level of expertise in the kitchen.
 That way, any level of cook can get a delicious bowl of pozole on the table.
-And lastly, I opted to use chicken instead of pork in this soup.
-Pork is preferable but many folks don’t eat pork these days.
-Plus it makes the cook time increase by a lot.
-I do love it with the pork though, personally, and will show you guys how to make it with pork sometime soon!
-It’s so good.
+And lastly, I opted to use chicken instead of pork in this soup to help cut down the cook time a bit; however, if you want the real deal– here is Martha’s pork version!
+It’s so dang good.

-One more tid bit that I never knew about eating pozole.
+One more tidbit that I never knew about eating pozole.
 Martha told me that you never eat pozole without a tostada.
 We had a good laugh in my kitchen because she served up my pozole with a crispy tostada (just the packaged ones you buy in a store, nothing fancy) and I said… do I dip this?
 Martha said nope.
 Okay, do I scoop the soup contents over it?
 Martha said nope, you just eat it alongside the soup.
-I thought.. hum.
-Seems unnecessary but the corn flavor from the tostada alongside the pozole is quite a match made in heaven.
+I thought.. hmm, seems unnecessary but the corn flavor from the tostada alongside the pozole is quite a match made in heaven.
 It’s like saltine crackers with chicken noodle soup.
 They just go together.

 - 4 large poblanos, seeds and cores removed & cut into 2 inch chunks or 5 cups